Stillbirth is when a baby dies in the uterus after 20 weeks or more of growing.

 Learning more about the cause of death

 Some parents may wish to learn more about the cause of their baby's death.
 An autopsy or special genetic and chromosomal testing may be options.
-Talk with your healthcare provider.
-Results can be shared at a meeting with your healthcare provider several weeks afterward.
-Autopsy does not prevent you from being able to see or hold the baby, and can be done before a funeral.
+Talk with the healthcare provider.
+Results can be shared at a meeting with the healthcare provider several weeks afterward.
+Autopsy does not prevent you from being able to see or hold the baby.
+It can be done before a funeral.

 When to call your healthcare provider